MTxSouza/Qt6-Docker-Dev/README.md

 # Qt6-Docker-Dev
 ### Qt | *Software Development Framework*
-Build a Docker Image with all necessary libaries and packages to work with Qt framework.
+Build a Docker Image with all necessary libraries and packages to work with Qt framework.

 ---